 Number and Duration of Visits

-Offenders will be allowed one visit per day with up to four adult visitors (only two visitors for SMU offenders).
+Imprisoned people will be allowed one visit per day with up to four adult visitors (only two visitors for imprisoned people who are in the Special Management Unit).
 Visits will take place in the Visiting Room.
 Approved visitors will be allotted two visits per month.
-Visitors are allowed to visit only one offender at a time.
+Visitors are allowed to visit only one imprisoned person at a time.
 Visits will be limited to 45 minutes.
-Because of space limitations, visitors to offenders in Administrative segregation and Isolation must call the Visiting Office to reserve visiting time.
+Because of space limitations, visitors to imprisoned people in Administrative segregation and Isolation must call the Visiting Office to reserve visiting time.
 In case of overcrowding, visits may be shortened at the staff’s discretion.

 Conduct of Visitors

-Restrictions on Visiting for Offenders Convicted of Sex Offenders With Minors
+Restrictions on Visiting for People Convicted of Sex Offenses With Minors

-In accordance with Department Regulation #C-02-008, Offenders who have a current or prior conviction for a sex crime involving a minor child family member, or who have a documented history of sex abuse with a minor child family member, are ineligible to visit with any minor child, including their own biological or step-child.
+In accordance with Department Regulation #C-02-008, people in prison who have a current or prior conviction for a sex crime involving a minor child family member, or who have a documented history of sex abuse with a minor child family member, are ineligible to visit with any minor child, including their own biological or step-child.

-Offenders who have a current or prior conviction for a sex crime involving a minor child who is not a family member are ineligible to visit with any minor child.
-However, at the Warden’s discretion, such offenders may be authorized to visit with their own biological child.
+People in prison who have a current or prior conviction for a sex crime involving a minor child who is not a family member are ineligible to visit with any minor child.
+However, at the Warden’s discretion, people with this type of conviction may be authorized to visit with their own biological child.
 The legal guardian shall submit a written request and shall accompany the minor child during the visit.
 If approved by the Warden, the visit may be contact or non-contact at the Warden’s discretion.

-If an offender under such restriction feels that the determination has been made in error, he will have to provide documented proof (i.e., bill of information, arrest report) to the warden.
+If an imprisoned person under such restriction feels that the determination has been made in error, he will have to provide documented proof (i.e., bill of information, arrest report) to the warden.

-For more information on offender phone calls or sending money to an offender, click here.
+For more information on calling a person in prison on the phone or sending money to a person in prison, click here.

-The Education Department recognizes that an offender’s education is related to the recidivism rate.
-Offenders demonstrating the desire, self-discipline, and motivation to achieve an improved level of education are offered the opportunity to do so.
-The Education Department’s goal is to provide each individual offender, including those with physical, mental, emotional, and learning disabilities, the opportunity to improve his academic and/or vocational skills before release.
+The Education Department recognizes that an imprisoned person’s education is related to the recidivism rate.
+People in prison demonstrating the desire, self-discipline, and motivation to achieve an improved level of education are offered the opportunity to do so.
+The Education Department’s goal is to provide each imprisoned individual, including those with physical, mental, emotional, and learning disabilities, the opportunity to improve his academic and/or vocational skills before release.
 All programs are voluntary but, once registered, a student must attend.

 The Education Coordinator supervises all academic and vocational programs.
 Admittance to the education program is voluntary.
-Offenders are expected to show progress in their classes.
+Students are expected to show progress in their classes.

-Northshore Community College Extension programs are also administered by the Education Coordinator.
+The Education Coordinator also administers Northshore Community College Extension programs.
 While admittance to the programs is voluntary, the callouts are mandatory.
-Offenders attending mandatory callout programs will be dropped from the course after their second unexcused absence.
+Imprisoned people attending mandatory callout programs will be dropped from the course after their second unexcused absence.

-The Education Department provides offenders the opportunity to participate in various education programs.
+The Education Department provides people in prison with the opportunity to participate in various education programs.

 This program provides one-on-one student instruction.
 Students are enrolled part-time and are awarded certificates of achievement upon completion of the course.
-This program, under the supervision of the Education Coordinator, uses full-time staff instructors and full-time offender tutors.
-Offender tutors receive training from the staff certified trainer and certification from DPS&C.
+This program, under the supervision of the Education Coordinator, hires full-time staff instructors and imprisoned people who serve as full-time tutors to teach students.
+Imprisoned people who work as tutors receive training from the staff certified trainer and certification from DPS&C.

 HSE (High School Equivalency) Preparation